-The above is a G minor scale rooting on the low E string (gray dot).
-This is a movable scale as well, so if you root it anywhere on the low E string, the scale shape woulf not change.
+The above is an A minor scale rooting on the low E string (gray dot).
+This is a movable scale as well, so if you root it anywhere on the low E string, the scale shape will not change.
 You can play it rooting off any string, just take care to keep to the note intervals.

 Natural vs Harmonic vs Melodic Minor Scales

 The minor scale in its purity is called the natural minor scale, and it is the base for 2 more scales, the harmonic minor scale (sharp 7th degree), and the melodic minor scale (sharp 6th and 7th degrees).

 To describe this, here are the 3 minor scale variations in the key of A.

 |Harmonic Minor Scale||A||B||C||D||E||F||G#|

 |Melodic Minor Scale||A||B||C||D||E||F#||G#|

 Since the scales are a bit different, the chords you can play on these scales will be a bit different as well:

 |Natural Minor Scale||A min||B dim||C maj||D min||E min||F maj||G maj|